AlexPullen91/Yommies/README.md

 Due to time constraints and other issues there were some things I've left to address at a later date.

 * Selecting a scoop should display an image of the scoop afterwards next to the select field - this leaves a single user story un-addressed.
+* Stickers model was intended to provide customers with free stickers featuring cartoon sweets after any purchase but didn't get round to implentning this properly.
 * Some responsive issues for smaller screens.

 ---